Mr-Watch/Tiny-Core-DOOM/TinyCoom/README.md

 # TinyCoom

-As the name **clearly** implies this is **TinyC** - ore + D - **oom** and is the final result of all the experimentation I when through when modifying the original iso.
+As the name **clearly** implies, this is **TinyC** - ore + D - **oom** and is the final result of all the experimentation I when through when modifying the original ISO.
 This is the magnum opus.
 The best result that I could achieve.
-It is essentially [Tiny Core DOOM File Substitution](https://github.com/Mr-Watch/Tiny-Core-DOOM/tree/main/Tiny%20Core%20DOOM%20File%20Substitution) with a few more files modifed to give it a bit more of a **DOOM** vibe, which is something that the [DoomLinux](https://github.com/shadlyd15/DoomLinux) repository lacked in my opinion.
+It is essentially [Tiny Core DOOM File Substitution](https://github.com/Mr-Watch/Tiny-Core-DOOM/tree/main/Tiny%20Core%20DOOM%20File%20Substitution) with a few more files modified to give it a bit more of a **DOOM** vibe, which is something that the [DoomLinux](https://github.com/shadlyd15/DoomLinux) repository lacked in my opinion.
 Not that it was necessary, but I just thought it might have been fun to include, to make the distro feel a bit more unique.

 ## Doom-install-script